bml-research/data_analysis_bml/excel/excel_02_data_import.md

 ### Import TSV and other text file in Excel with Power Query

-As mentioned above, sometimes text files use another column seperator such as a tab or a pipe `|` symbol.
+As mentioned above, sometimes text files use another column separator such as a tab or a pipe `|` symbol.
 These are fairly easy to load in Excel as well: